garris/BackstopJS/README.md

 ![](homepage/img/browserReport.png)

-Using the report property in `backstop.json` enable or disable browser or server-side-reporting by including/excluding the respective properties.
-The following settings will run both reports at the same time.
+Using the report property in `backstop.json` enable or disable browser including/excluding the respective properties.
+E.G. The following settings will run both reports at the same time.

 ```json
 "report": ["browser", "CI"]